NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/3DPrintedProstateCancerModels/README.md

 ## Progress and Next Steps

-1. Learned 3D Slicer segmentation tools
+1. Learned and tested 3D Slicer segmentation tools.
+Compared surface cut tool to manual segmentation and grow from seeds.

-2. Continue to work on workflow for segmentation and printing
+2. Continue to work on workflow for segmentation and printing- discuss with Danielle Pace.

-3. Compare 3D Slicer models to models created with other software platforms
+3. Compare 3D Slicer models to models created with other software platforms.

-4. Work with Anneke Meyer on deep learning for prostate segmentation for 3D Printed models
+4. Work with Anneke Meyer on deep learning for prostate segmentation for 3D Printed models.

 # Background and References